 Each sterile lens is supplied in a plastic blister package containing borate buffered saline solution which may contain poloxamine 1107.
-The container is marked with the manufacturing lot number of the lens, the base curve, sphere, diameter and expiration date.
+The container is marked with the manufacturing lot number of the lens, the base curve, sphere power, add power, diameter and expiration date.
 Store lenses at room temperature 15° to 25°C (59° to 77°F).